healthy natural treats & chews for your dog | Gifts & acessories for you | free UK delivery for orders over £45

 This is a completely natural product made from 100% Ostrich bone.
 They are been air dried to help preserve them.
 Each Ostrich bone will vary slightly in size, shape and colour, but one thing they do have in common is that they do not contain any additives, preservatives or unidentifiable nasties.
 They are highly nutritious and very, very low in fat.

 Made from Ostrich bone - pure and simple!
 So suitable for dogs on a grain and/or gluten free diet and for raw fed dogs.
 They are hypoallergenic and really easy to digest, even for dogs with really sensitive tummies.

 They are fantastic for dogs that like to chew...and even ones that don't (see our review below!).
 Ostrich bones have a fairly hard outer lining and as your dog gnaws on it, this peels away to reveal a honeycomb interior.

-They do not splinter, but remember the golden rule and supervise your dog while they are chewing.
+They do not produce sharp splinters, but please remember the golden rule - you MUST supervise your dog while they are chewing.

 Ostrich bones dog chews are suitable for all breeds.
 They are quite large (approx 30cms), so smaller dogs may find them a little big, but this will really depend on your individual dogs' preference.
 They are surprisingly lightweight for such a large bone (around 400g), due to the honeycomb interior, which also means that they will even float - perfect for water loving dogs!